 One of the many advantages of dental implants is their similarity to natural teeth.
 While some other dental appliances require special care and cleaning – such as partial dentures or removable dental bridges, for example – dental implants need no special treatment whatsoever.
 You simply brush and floss as you normally would.
 It’s important to remember, however, that the vast majority of dental restorations, including dental implants, cannot be whitened with teeth whitening products.
 Dental implants typically last for many, many years and can, in fact, last throughout a person’s lifetime, although they may need adjustment after a certain period of time.

 If you are missing one or more teeth, you may be a good candidate for a dental implant.
 The only way to know for sure is to ask your dentist.
 While implants are often an excellent choice to replace missing teeth, they may not be for everyone.
 For example, you’ll need an adequate amount of jawbone present to accommodate the implant.
 Your dentist can perform a dental exam to determine whether or not you are a good candidate for a dental implant.

 Contact Us Today

 If you’re looking for an implant dentist in Little Rock, Conway or Central Arkansas, Central Dental can provide you with the youthful and confident smile you desire along with any general dentistry needs you or your loved ones may have in the future.
 The doctors and team members at Central Dental will work with you to create a customized treatment plan that will give you the renewing results you desire.
-Please contact us today to schedule your initial consultation for Implant Dentistry or fill out our form below.
+Schedule a consultation for Implant Dentistry or fill out our form below.
 You can reach our Little Rock office at (501) 225-1577 and our Conway office at (501) 327-6453.

 Find Out More